wmariuss/certbot/README.md

 # Certbot

-Generate and renew SSL certificate using `certbot` and `Let's Encrypt`.
+Generate and renew SSL certificate using `certbot` and `Let's Encrypt` based on DNS names (Route53).

 ## Requirements